Dogs are great pets, wonderful companions and show you love no matter what! It isn’t really hard to keep your dog happy.

 If your pet shows signs of change in appetite, energy or behavior for an extended period of time, make a trip to the vet.
 If your dog is overheated their nose is usually warm and dry.
 Their beautiful little noses should be cold and wet.
 Prevention is the key to keeping them happy and healthy.
 Take your dog for a check up at the vet’s at least once a year.

-Dog’s are not playthings for you’re entertainment.
-They are sensitive, intelligent and loving creatures.
+Dog’s are not playthings for you’re entertainment, they’re sensitive, intelligent and loving creatures.
 Like humans they suffer, get depressed and get bored.
 With love, caring and compassion they will give you more happiness and joy than you could even imagine.
 So keeping your dog happy will in turn keep you happy.
 I call that a win-win situation.